wbamberg/idl-reference/docs/nsIProtocolProxyService.md

 If a nsIProtocolHandler disallows all proxying, then filters will never
 have a chance to intercept proxy requests for such URLs.

-@param aFilter
-       The nsIProtocolProxyFilter instance to be registered.
-@param aPosition
-       The position of the filter.

 NOTE: It is possible to construct filters that compete with one another
 in undesirable ways.
 This API does not attempt to protect against such